LizDominguez/Quote-Generator/README.md

 It is a satire and does not reflect my political opinion.

 Features:
-* A button that generates new quotes/lyrics when clicked
+* generates random quotes/lyrics
-* A button that tweets the quote on the screen with credit to original author
+* tweets the quote on the screen with credit to original author